IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/Wrath of the Butcher Balladeer.md

 		- sth abt Toby and his father
 	- Father Thrain - shaggy, smiling minotaur priest.
 Jokester.
 	- If Lumdas comes - priests recognize him, interrogate his faith.
 He never comes to temple, never does anything
-- Dais with Bacrust, Dukes, Gyrfalcon, ringed by a number of guards
+- Dais with Bagcrust, Dukes, Gyrfalcon, ringed by a number of guards
 	- Ornsgrym is followed by Stevian
 	- Filroy has brought private guard of automatas
 	- Damien, Carolus in the crowd
-- Bacrust begins speech about trade, the fray, etc
+- Bagcrust begins speech about trade, the fray, saltwood deal w avizallo,
 	- someone whispers, old Bacrust should just die and let us elect a new patrician already
 	- halfway thru the griffon starts screeching and someone chuckles
 	- Coughing fit > a guard moves aside to let a attendant bring him some water